Sick-Git/Xecuter3.1/README.md

 Added 5V filtering added for the TSOP's supply.
 Capacitors C1 & C2 brought in to CPLD pins as per pdf (like X3).
-Trace lengths shortened & optimised.
+Traces & placements optimised.
+(Lot of work)

 LCD 20 pin connector footprint modified to accept both vertical (purple X3) and horizontal (X3CE) type connectors.
 Size brought in to roughly 45mm square like X3.
 LCD contrast pot fooprint with twin resistor pads (R12 & R13) for tuning in pots from R10K to R20K due to scarce availability of thumbwheel pots of this size/pinout.